Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

 - Other foods I eat around the same time

-- The amount of the food item I consume
+- The amount of the food items I consume

 - Level of emotional or mental stress

-- Whether I am at home or out-of-town (which, in turn, affects my entire routine: diet, exercise, sleep, etc.)
+- Whether I am at home or out-of-town (which affects my entire routine: diet, exercise, sleep, etc.)

-In addition, a food item that seems acceptable initially may cause a flare-up on the next few occasions I try it.
-Conversely, something to which my body reacts adversely the first time may be fine on subsequent goes.
+In addition, a food item that seems acceptable initially may cause a flare-up on the subsequent few occasions I try it.
+Conversely, something to which my body reacts adversely the first time I eat it may be acceptable on subsequent goes.

-Finally, the question of whether any food item triggers my IBS symptoms often depends on the quantity I consume.
-For example, I am probably going to be OK consuming half a ripe (sweet) mango but not a whole fruit.
-A few morsels of raw salmon, e.g. that found in a serving of salmon sushi, are going to be digested without any difficulty, but a pot of Ishikari nabe (salmon and vegetable hot pot), with plenty of salmon pieces in it, is probably not going to be OK.
+Finally, whether any food item triggers my IBS symptoms often depends on the quantity I consume.
+For example, I will probably be OK consuming half a ripe (sweet) mango but not the whole fruit.
+A few morsels of raw salmon, e.g., found in a serving of salmon sushi, will be digested with no difficulty.
+A pot of Ishikari nabe (salmon and vegetable hot pot), with plenty of salmon pieces in it, is probably not OK.

-On May 22, 2019, upon hearing of my struggles with IBS, a relative suggested I had a look at the Monash University low-FODMAP (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) diet.
-The concept of FODMAPs made interesting reading and, at least in theory, a low-FODMAP diet sounds logical.
+On May 22, 2019, upon hearing of my struggles with IBS, a relative suggested I look at the Monash University low-FODMAP (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) diet.
+The concept of FODMAPs was interesting, and, at least in theory, a low-FODMAP diet sounds logical.

-However, after more than a year trying out different foods in both the high-FODMAP and low-FODMAP lists, I can categorically say that, in my case, the Monash University Low FODMAP Diet can only be used as a guide.
+However, after more than a year of trying out foods in both the high-FODMAP and low-FODMAP lists, I can categorically say that, in my case, the Monash University Low FODMAP Diet works best as a rough guide.
 A year ago, I did my best to follow the diet as closely as possible.
-Most of the guide, i.e. what to avoid/reduce and what was good to eat, was spot-on, in that my body tended to be more sensitive to the listed high-FODMAP foods and it seemed to tolerate the low-FODMAP foods.
-But over a few months, I realized that some foods that supposedly contained low levels of short chain carbohydrates and were, therefore, considered “safe foods” (indicated by a ‘green light’ in the Monash University FODMAP Diet app) were actually quite intolerable, e.g. sweet corn, canned beetroot, and many breads.
-On the other hand, I learnt that some foods on the high-FODMAP list (“red light”) list are perfectly tolerable, even when eaten in high quantities.
+Most of the guide, i.e., what to avoid/reduce and what was good to eat, was spot-on, in that my body was more sensitive to the listed high-FODMAP foods, and it seemed to tolerate the low-FODMAP foods.
+But over a few months, I realized that some foods that contained low levels of short-chain carbohydrates and were, therefore, considered “safe foods” (indicated by a ‘green light’ in the Monash University FODMAP Diet app) were intolerable.
+These foods include sweet corn, canned beetroot, and many types of bread.
+Some foods on the high-FODMAP list (“red light”) are perfectly tolerable, even when eaten in high quantities.
 For example, I eat at least the equivalent of five medium-sized ripe (sometimes even overripe) bananas every morning with a large bowl of oatmeal.
-I sometimes eat up to a dozen medium-sized ripe bananas in a day without any ill-effect.
-As another example, rye is regarded as a high FODMAP grain.
-However, I have been eating rye sourdough bread or German rye sourdough bread daily for the past two months without any problem.
-To the contrary, I believe the sourdough bread, especially the German rye variety, has improved my sense of well-being on a day-to-day basis.
+I sometimes eat up to a dozen medium-sized ripe bananas in a day with no ill effect.
+As another example, rye is a high FODMAP grain.
+However, I have been eating rye sourdough bread or German rye sourdough bread daily for the past two months with no problem.
+On the contrary, I believe the sourdough bread, especially the German rye variety, has improved my sense of well-being.

 Core Daily Diet

 At the end of last year, after more than a year and a half of experimenting with various foods, I found a daily diet plan that worked well for me and all but eliminated my IBS symptoms.
-This was no easy journey – the process of elimination and substitution was tedious and often resulted in symptoms at the end of the day, i.e. around midnight.
+Finding this diet was no easy journey – the process of elimination and substitution was tedious and often resulted in symptoms at the end of the day, i.e., around midnight.

-- Stuff I like to eat or drink that are not in my daily diet (e.g. spicy potato wedges, Coca-Cola)
+- Stuff I like to eat or drink that is not in my daily diet (e.g., spicy potato wedges, Coca-Cola)

-- Stuff I am trying out as a test
+- Things I am trying out as a test

 Breakfast (Late morning)